 - Concept of risk versus benefit

-- In addition to providing periodic training sessions for attending staff, written material is helpful3.
+- In addition to providing periodic training sessions for attending staff, written material is helpful.3

-Education for support staff
+Radiation safety in nuclear medicine for support staff

 Related Posts